LinusChukwuma/alx-system_engineering-devops/README.md

-This project is about shell redirections
+This is about article on what happens when you type a wed address